THE AVIATOR WATCH. REINVENTED.

 The case is proudly engraved with the name "Modèle I" on its left flank, reminding one of the markings on military firearms, while the onion-shaped crown is a nod to the watches mounted on the cockpits of the fighter planes of the Great War.

-Finely sandblasted, the case has the exclusive AXIOM "Gris de Guerre" finish, an anthracite grey PVD treatment imitating the black blueing of the British twin 7.7 mm Vickers machine guns (0.303) firing through the propeller of the legendary SPAD XIII fighter plane.
+Finely sandblasted, the case has the exclusive AXIOM "Gris de Guerre" finish, a grey PVD treatment imitating the Parkerizing finish used on military firearms.

 All the parts of our watches are strictly selected.
 Calfskin was chosen for our straps for its incomparable natural higher quality.